ShinJongUng/BOJ-baekjoon-Algorithm/BOJ10814/baekjoon 10814 comment.md

 [BOJ10814](https://www.acmicpc.net/problem/10814)<br>
 <h2> Key funtion -> {Sort}<br>
-Algorithm -> {Use lamda function and sort the order by age} </h2>
+Algorithm -> {Use lambda function and sort the order by age} </h2>

-<h4> Using the Lambar expression, the length of the code was shortened and sorted by age using an arrangement. </h4>
+<h4> Using the Lambda expression, the length of the code was shortened and sorted by age using an arrangement. </h4>